lucendio/lecture-devops-infos/grading.md

 * overall setup implements all environments
 * concept matches implementation
 * implementation meets all formal requirements
 * at least one component - aside from the *application* - was bootstrapped by yourself
-* proper documentation
+* submitted a Pull Request, that adds another test to the application
-* [3] quality and impression
+* [3] quality and impression, e.g.:
+  - reasonable documentation
+  - readable commit messages
+  - engagement